A note before you begin

 • Let trusted friends and neighbors know of your situation and develop a plan and visual signal for when you need help.

 • Teach your children how to get help.
 Instruct them not to get involved in the violence between you and your partner.
-Plan a code word to signal to them that they should get help or leave the house.

 • Practice how to get out safely.
 Practice with your children.

-• Plan for what you will do if your children tells your partner of your plan or if your partner otherwise finds out about your plan.
+• Plan for what you will do if your partner finds out about your plan.

 • Keep weapons like guns and knives locked away and as inaccessible as possible.

 • Make a habit of backing the car into the driveway and keeping it fueled.
-Keep the driver’s door unlocked and others locked – for a quick escape.

 • Try not to wear scarves or long jewelry that could be used to strangle you.